-Stella McCartney offers women's ready-to- wear, menswear and accessories as well as kidswear.
+Stella McCartney offers women's ready-to- wear, accessories and kidswear, as well as a unisex range which replaced the menswear collection in 2020.
 A lifelong vegetarian, Stella McCartney does not use any leather, skins, feathers or fur in her designs, collaborations, or licensed products.
 The brand is committed to ethical values, and believes the company is responsible for the resources it uses and the impact it has on the people, animals and the planet.